-Over the years Alpine has produce more and more car stereos with Bluetooth, iPod, and even Pandora features built-in.
-However, you’re able to now enjoy all of those features and iPhone and Android smart phone capability, advanced audio controls, and superb flexibility for far less than ever before.
+Over the years Alpine has produced more and more car stereos with Bluetooth, iPod, and even Pandora features built-in.
+However, you’re able to now enjoy all of those features and iPhone and Android smartphone capability, advanced audio controls, and superb flexibility for far less than ever before.

 Music source features

 This is a very cool head unit!
 Just being in front of it you feel a sense of excitement knowing how much audio control and listening advantages you have.
 These include:

 - Bluetooth with A2DP audio quality support and AVRCP for controlling music from the control panel

 - HD radio tuner built-in (years ago these required a separate purchase)

 - USB music storage support: MP3, WMA, and M4A audio files supported

 - SiriusXM tuner controls (add-on tuner purchase is required)

 - Pandora streaming music app remote control over your phone’s Bluetooth connection